sysfce2/noceg/README.md

 [![GitHub All Releases](https://img.shields.io/github/downloads/iArtorias/noceg/total.svg)](https://github.com/iArtorias/noceg/releases)
 > Patch Valve's CEG DRM for legally owned games to ensure long-term accessibility and preservation.

+> [!IMPORTANT]
+> NoCEG only works with legally owned games.
+The game executable that Steam downloads only works with your account and system.
+NoCEG needs that information to work.

+> [!CAUTION]
+> This should only be used for personal backups.
+The final executable still has your hardware info, and is illegal to distribute.
 ---

 ## Overview